jones58/brutalist-map/README.md

 ## TODO:

+### Markers - edit dataset in Mapbox Studio

+- fix image not loading.
+- edit marker about, image link and alt text for each landmark.
+- edit so highlights whole building not just dot.
+- edit styling of marker popups.

 ### Colours

 - change color when hover/click on landmark.
 - change dot color for brutalist buildings, yellow.
 - white for labels same as background white
-- edit dataset so highlights whole building not just dot.

 - maybe add green

 ### Other

 - small explanation of what brutalism is, could be a button/pop out.
 - favicon

+### Things I'd like to do later

 - maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.

 ## Resources: